By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Some hypothetical examples may help explain this cost versus benefits problem.

 The cost of relationship counseling.

 A couple is having problems in their relationship.
 They try to fix this by going on a few date nights.
 She gets her hair done.
 He buys tickets to a show and they go to dinner.
-During the date night, they get in an argument and go home mad at each other.
+During the date night, they get into an argument and go home mad at each other.
 The fight carries over and neither gets much sleep.
 They have spent a lot of money and their relationship is in worse shape than before.

 Note in this example that the hairdresser’s hourly rate may well be higher than the psychotherapists.
 The auto mechanic and the guy who does your taxes all charge as much or more than the therapist.
 Also, the dinner and tickets will easily cost more than a visit to the therapist.

 Another couple, same problem, went away for the weekend to the coast or it could be the casino.
 Someone drank too much or gambled too much, they fought and the result is a lot of money spent and no improvement in the relationship.

 When you compare the cost of therapy with a lot of the ways couples go about avoiding therapy the avoidance is a lot more expensive.